glodenfish/nutz-practise/README.md

 # nutz-practise

-learning is not to delaying. it's your things.  -- do just little.
+learning do not delaying. it's your own things. -- do just little. done.